 These concerns, moreover, apply not only to rate regulation that is explicitly styled as such, but also to other forms of regulation that ultimately amount to rate regulation.
 For example, under the unbundling regimes discussed earlier, the rates charged by new entrants are largely a function of the wholesale lease rates charged by the incumbent.
 And because the incumbent often does not wish to lease its network assets in the first place, regulators must cap wholesale rates.
-Unbundling obligations can thus be conceptualized as an indirect form of retail rate regulators and market participants to manage the non-price details of compulsory asset-sharing obligations.
+Unbundling obligations can thus be conceptualized as an indirect form of retail rate regulation, but at an even greater level of complexity, given the need for regulators and market participants to manage the non-price details of compulsory asset-sharing obligations.